 Background: 28.
 The SCRS, on the basis of a standardized protocol to be established by the SCRS for the monitoring of recognizable individual fish, shall undertake trials to identify growth rates including in weight and size gains during the fattening period.
 Based on the result of the trials and other scientific information available, the SCRS shall review and update the growth table published in 2009, and the growth rates utilized for farming the fish referred to under paragraph 35 c, and present those results to the 2022 Annual meeting of the Commission.
-In updating the growth table, the SCRS shall also consider the difference among geographic areas (including Atlantic and Mediterranean) in updating the table.
+In updating the growth table, the SCRS should invite independent scientists who have appropriate expertise to review the analysis.
+The SCRS shall also consider the difference among geographic areas (including Atlantic and Mediterranean) in updating the table.
 Farm CPCs shall ensure that the scientists tasked by the SCRS for the trials can have access to and, as required by the protocol, assistance to carry out the trials.
 Farm CPCs shall endeavor to ensure that the growth rates derived from the eBCDs are coherent with the growth rates published by the SCRS.
 If significant discrepancies are found between the SCRS tables and growth rates observed, that information should be sent to the SCRS for analysis.